nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 The specific access grants you will want to define will depend on your operational requirements, but some examples are provided below to help you get started.

-### Example: unrestricted access within a single organization
+### Example: Unrestricted Access Within a Single Organization

 In the simplest realistic configuration example, access to all chatbot commands is granted for all users and all channels in a single organization scope.